chartjs/Chart.js/docs/docs/getting-started/v3-migration.md

 * The dataset option `tension` was removed.
 Use `lineTension`
 * Dataset options are now configured as `options[type].datasets` rather than `options.datasets[type]`
 * To override the platform class used in a chart instance, pass `platform: PlatformClass` in the config object.
 Note that the class should be passed, not an instance of the class.
+* `aspectRatio` defaults to 1 for doughnut, pie, polarArea, and radar charts

 #### Defaults